top of page

 BUT, we have a lot of questions about these proposals which Peak Cluster need to answer.

-We need to be convinced that the pipeline to Morecambe Bay is the least worst option.
+We are not convinced that the pipeline to Morecambe Bay is the least worst option.

 • Carbon Capture and Storage is proposed.
 The Norwegian examples cited by the Peak Cluster team have differences from the English case.
 Both are extracting carbon dioxide from methane (natural gas), which is simpler than extracting it from the mix of gases coming off cement manufacture.